TrellixVulnTeam/swahilipython_SCMU/Doc/library/http.server.rst

 .. class:: BaseHTTPRequestHandler(request, client_address, server)

-   This class is used to handle the HTTP requests that arrive at the server.
+   This kundi is used to handle the HTTP requests that arrive at the server.
 By itself, it cannot respond to any actual HTTP requests; it must be subclassed to handle each request method (e.g. GET or POST).
-   :class:`BaseHTTPRequestHandler` provides a number of class and instance variables, and methods for use by subclasses.
+   :class:`BaseHTTPRequestHandler` provides a number of kundi and instance variables, and methods for use by subclasses.

    The handler will parse the request and the headers, then call a method specific to the request type.
-The method name is constructed from the request.
+The method name is constructed kutoka the request.
 For example, for the request method ``SPAM``, the :meth:`do_SPAM` method will be called with no arguments.
 All of the relevant information is stored in instance variables of the handler.
 Subclasses should not need to